 Every year when my boys were little, we would go through their old toys and donate what they didn’t want.
 This made room for the new incoming stuff.
-With the ease of Facebook Market Place and Craigslist, you could easily make some money off of those gently used toys as well as clothes.
+With the ease of Facebook Market Place and Craigslist, you could easily make some money off those gently used toys and clothes.

 This goes for anything else around your house that you aren’t using.
 Sell it and make some money.

 My friend Kelly is super crafty.
 She creates crafts and sets up craft shows to sell her products to have money for Christmas.
 The majority of what she sells are repurposed wine bottles, painted and decorated into some cute seasonal crafts.